 „I know.“ Her lips tempted me to do it.
 I bent down to her and embraced her waist with my good hand.
 She didn’t move away, on the contrary, she clung to me and our lips connected in a kiss.
 Gentle one, slow one and in another, passionate one.
 I held her as close as I could, drowning in something as beautiful as a tender human feeling and touch.

 When she pulled away, she told me: „I was afraid, but I’m not afraid any more.
 I will pursue my dream.
 Your courage and dedication will be my inspiration and I’ll think about you wherever I go.“ Her fingertips strayed to my lips and then she kissed me again.

 „Goodbye, little girl.
 Be brave.“ I whispered in her ear, my face touched her silky hair.
 The torn pieces inside me slowly drifted down and faded.

 „I’ll leave with the next carriage.
-They’ll need me in Kabul.“ She squeezed my hand in an encouraging gesture, but I felt a stinging pain in my heart instead.
+They’ll need me in Kandahar.“ She squeezed my hand in an encouraging gesture, but I felt a pang in my heart instead.

 I watched her as she accompanied the stretcher with the sleeping soldier.
 They’ll be in good hands.